Skip to main content

 Giving Without Asking For Anything In Return

-I have many stories in my blog without an end, but at this moment I feel like writing this.
-At noon I visited "The Rock" where her physical remains reside.
-After a moment of silence, we had our usual "conversation" and returned home.
+There are many stories in my blog that remain unfinished.
+But today, this is the story I needed to tell.
+At noon, I visited “The Rock,” where her physical remains rest.
+After a moment of silence, we had our usual “conversation,” and then I returned home.

-One of Christina's favorite pieces of music was Toccata and Fugue in D minor by Bach.
-We have a keyboard at home and can play a few small passages, and when I play I play for her.
-I need to learn the piano correctly to play the entire thing!
-If you are reading this, today play that piece and join us while it plays.
+One of Christina’s favorite pieces of music was Bach’s Toccata and Fugue in D minor.
+We have a keyboard at home where I can play a few passages, and when I play, I play for her.
+One day, I’ll learn the piano properly so I can play the entire piece, just for her.

 Comments